 Assurance Grounds for confidence that a TOE meets the SFRs [CC].
 Base Protection Profile (Base- PP) Protection Profile used as a basis to build aPP-Configuration.
 Common Criteria (CC) Common Criteria for Information Technology Security Evaluation (International Standard ISO/IEC 15408).
-Common Criteria Testing Laboratory Within the context of the Common Criteria Evaluation and Validation Scheme (CCEVS), an IT security evaluation facility, accredited by the National Voluntary Laboratory Accreditation Program (NVLAP) and approved by the NIAP Validation Body to conduct Common Criteria-based evaluations Common Evaluation Methodology (CEM) Common Evaluation Methodology for Information Technology Security Evaluation.
-Distributed TOE A TOE composed of multiple components operating as a logical whole 0 Operational Environment (OE) Hardware and software that are outside the TOE boundary that support the TOE functionality and security policy.
-Environment Environment (OE) Protection security policy.
-Environment (OE) Protection Profile (PP) Protection Profile Configuration (PP- An implementation-independent set of security requirements for a category of products A comprehensive set of security requirements for a product type that consists of at least oneBase-PP
+Common Criteria Testing Laboratory Within the context of the Common Criteria Evaluation and Validation Scheme (CCEVS), an IT security evaluation facility, accredited by the National Voluntary Laboratory Accreditation Program (NVLAP) and approved by the NIAP Validation Body to conduct Common Criteria-based evaluations.
+Common Evaluation Methodology (CEM) Common Evaluation Methodology for Information Technology Security Evaluation.
+Distributed TOE A TOE composed of multiple components operating as a logical whole.
+Operational Environment (OE) Hardware and software that are outside the TOE boundary that support the TOE functionality and security policy.
+Protection Profile (PP) An implementation-independent set of security requirements for a category of products.
+Protection Profile Configuration (PP- Configuration) A comprehensive set of security requirements for a product type that consists of at least oneBase-PP and at least one PP-Module.
+Protection Profile Module (PP-Module) An implementation-independent statement of security needs for a TOE type complementary to one or more Base Protection Profiles.
+Security Assurance A requirement to assure the security of theTOE.

 Requirement (SAR) Security Functional Requirement (SFR) A requirement for security enforcement by the TOE.
-Security Target (ST) A set of implementation-dependent security requirements for a specific product TOE Security Functionality (TSF) The security functionality of the product under evaluation TOE Summary Specification (TSS) A description of how aTOE satisfies the SFRs in anST.
-Target of Evaluation (TOE) The product under evaluation.
+Security Target (ST) A set of implementation-dependent security requirements for a specific product.
+TOE Security Functionality (TSF) The security functionality of the product under evaluation.
+TOE Summary Specification (TSS) A description of how a TOE satisfies the SFRs in an ST. Target of Evaluation (TOE) The product under evaluation.